Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density: The PNJL and PQM models in SU(2)

+Nowadays this allows to fit well the most recent LQCD results with physical quark masses \cite{Herbst:2013ufa,Torres-Rincon:2017zbr}.
+A detailed discussion of the results in mean-field approximation can be found in \cite{Costa:2010zw}.
+For a review on modeling hadronic and quark matter see \Refs{Fukushima:2013rx,Fukushima:2017csk,Baym:2017whm}.

-\section{Coincidence between chiral and deconfinement transition}
+\subsection{Coincidence between chiral and deconfinement transition}

-One of the first successes of the PNJL model was the observation that without any additional tuning, chiral and deconfinement transitions almost coincide in a small range of temperatures at zero density (see Fig.~\ref{fig:PNJLPhases}).
-It was an interesting test as LQCD calculations confirmed this coincidence (even if recent lattice results show there is no perfect coincidence \cite{Borsanyi:2010bp}).
+One of the first successes of both, PNJL and PQM models, was the observation that without any additional tuning, chiral and deconfinement transitions almost coincide in a small range of temperatures at zero density (see Fig.~\ref{fig:PNJLPhases}).
+It was an interesting test as LQCD calculations predicted this coincidence (even if recent LQCD results show that there is no perfect coincidence between them \cite{Borsanyi:2010bp}).

-What is not obvious is that by mixing the deconfinement scale $T_0 = 270$ MeV and the chiral restoration scale (of about $220$ MeV in the NJL model) the two transitions automatically coincide at a lower temperature.
-The PNJL minimal coupling is enough to have some sort of back-reaction effect that produces this matching.
+What is not obvious is the fact that by mixing the deconfinement scale $T_0 = 270$ MeV and the chiral restoration scale (about $220$ MeV in the NJL model and in the QM model if the same mass of the $\sigma$ meson and of the constituent quarks as in the NJL model are used), the two transitions automatically coincide at a lower temperature.
+The minimal coupling in PNJL/PQM models is enough to have some sort of back-reaction effect that produces this matching.

 This is also a quite stable feature \cite{Ratti:2005jh}: we can take $T_0 = 190$ MeV and still get a quite good coincidence.
-The motivation to change the value of $T_0$ is to get a better agreement with the value of the LQCD chiral transition temperature.
-As pointed out, it can be justified since in an effective model we are mixing physical sectors with different scales in a symmetry based (Landau) framework.
-It is then understandable that the absolute scale of the two sectors can be slightly adjusted to get a better agreement with the phenomenology.\\ In other words, we authorize ourselves to consider $T_0$ as a free parameter of the model with a loose constraint on it coming from LQCD, exactly as it can be done in the chiral sector with the constituent quark masses despite that there is some estimate of these from measurements.
+The motivation to change the value of $T_0$ was to get a better agreement with the value of the LQCD calculations for the chiral transition temperature.
+It can be justified since in an effective model we are mixing physical sectors with different scales in a symmetry based (Landau) framework.
+It is then understandable that the absolute scale of the two sectors can be slightly adjusted to get a better agreement with phenomenology.
+In other words, we authorize ourselves to consider $T_0$ as a free parameter of the model with a loose constraint on it coming from LQCD calculations, exactly as it is done in the chiral sector with the constituent quark mass $m_0$ despite the fact that there are some estimates of it.